duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 There are large impacts of AI:

 Some of this include affecting human jobs.
 There have come to time where many jobs can be taken over by robots _____.

 ### Ending The Lesson

 Recommended: 5 minutes/hours

+With the development of AI/autonomous systems being developed,

-Teachers remind that safety in the course to come:
+Teachers remind that there will be a safety module for the course coming up in one of the future classes:

-There will be a future lesson specifically regarding how to keep yourself and those around you safe when operating the drone you make.
+There will be a future lesson specifically regarding how to keep yourself and those around you safe when operating your drone.

 **Useful Resources and References**